 This is where blood finally gets through the vagina.
 The menstrual blood is composed of the soft tissue and blood vessels that were just shed off.
 This is also what causes the abdominal cramps.
 An average amount of menstrual blood can range from 10 ml to 80 ml.

-also starts together with the menstrual phase.
+The follicular phase also starts together with the menstrual phase.
 This might seem confusing but the follicular phase does a completely different thing from the menstrual phase.
 This is when the menstrual cycle is divided into two categories: the uterine and the ovarian cycle.

 What happens here is your ovaries will perform follicle development.
 This is responsible for filling your uterus with nutrients as it is programmed to nourish the embryo.